 The Organization leases office space for its Child Focus program which expires in July 2022.
-In 2020, the Organization signed an additional lease to increase the total space for the Child Focus program.
-This expansion lease expires in June 2021.
 The Organization also leases office equipment under operating leases expiring through March 2025.
-Total rent expense is \$65,218 for the year ended June 30, 2020.
-The future minimum payments under these operating leases at June 30, 2020 are as follows:
+The future minimum payments under these operating leases at June 30, 2021 are as follows: